angularFire - bug in angularFireAuth

 ]

-Note Please don't forget to enable the correct Firebase authentication method and also add a user.
+Note Don’t forget to enable the correct Firebase authentication method and add a user.
 Refer to this documentation for more information.

-After spending some time on it, and some support from Anant, the developer behind angularFire, I found what the issue is and it all bogs down to some variable declarations in the angularFire.js code.
+After some digging (and help from Anant, the developer behind angularFire), I found the root cause.
+It boils down to variable declarations in the angularFire.js code.

-To get everything working there are a few things that you need to do.
-First of all, find the this._redirectTo = null; and this._authenticated = false; lines in the initialise function, and comment them out.
-Next, find the declaration of client and modify it so that it reads:
+Here’s the fix.
+Find the this._redirectTo = null; and this._authenticated = false; lines in the initialise function, and comment them out.
+Then find the client declaration and modify it:

 var client = new FirebaseSimpleLogin(this._ref, function(err, user) {